lildann/CV/README.md

 - All-rounder: assisted in the organisation of the gallery’s exhibitions, fairs, projects, and artists’ books, and updated the gallery's archive database, website, press and publications blog,

-## Education

-#### Makers Academy (July to November 2021)
-- Pair programming, communicating effectively and solving problems effeciently
-- OOP, TDD, MVC, SOLID
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine
-- PostgreSQL, Active Record

-#### Building AI, University of Helsinki and Reaktor (June 2021)

-- Intermediate Coding Certificate in Python

-#### University of Sussex (October 2008 to June 2011)

-- English Literature and History of Art Bachelor of Arts (BA): 2.1
-- Arts and Culture Editor, University Magazine

-#### Central Saint Martins (September 2007 to May 2008)

-- Foundation Diploma in Art and Design: Distinction

-#### Secondary School (September 2000 to May 2007)

-- 3 A levels (Art: A, English Literature: A, Psychology: A)
-- 11 GCSEs (8 subjects at A*, 3 subjects at A)

 ## Interests